natgo/wt-wiki-scraper/wikitext-transpiled/ground/ADATS.md

 '''Pros:'''

-* Has access to 8 x multi-purpose missiles, can effectively eliminate both aircraft and tanks
+* Has access to 8 x fast multi-purpose missiles, can efficiently and swiftly eliminate both aircraft and tanks without reloading
 * Missiles can penetrate up to 900 mm of armour and can cause overpressure with 7.9 kg TNT equivalent
-* Missiles are very fast with a speed of 1,027 m/s
-* Powerful 25 mm cannon with good APDS for ground targets and HE ammunition for use against air targets ** Can fire 131 rounds before overheating
+* High rate of fire 25 mm cannon with good APDS for ground targets and HE ammunition for use against air targets ** Can fire 131 rounds before overheating
 * Gunner operates the turret and weapons from behind protective hull instead of being in the turret itself
 * Built on the chassis of M3 Bradley- good mobility and acceptable armour